There’s a lot of hype at the moment around clean eating and the popular plant based diet, mostly positive, but some of it negative.

 Not literally of course, but do eat a rainbow of food colours every day.
 For example: Dark berries, leafy green vegetables, fruits, and other vegetables, plus red tomatoes and colourful bell peppers are all vibrant, strong colours.

-It’s the different colour pigments of these fruits and veggies which is where their cancer busting antioxidants and phytochemicals lie.
-These antioxidants are important for fighting the free radical damage done to our bodies by trans fats, smoking, air pollution, alcohol and pesticides to name just a few of the damaging offenders.
+It’s the different colour pigments of these fruits and veggies that is where their antioxidants and phytochemicals lie.
+These antioxidants are important for fighting the free radical damage done to your body by trans fats, smoking, air pollution, alcohol and pesticides to name just a few of the damaging offenders.

 10. EATING OUT

 Sometimes being a clean eater can have its challenges, that’s for sure!
 And, eating out with friends and family may be another one of them.
 This is specially true if they don’t share your healthy eating habits.

 Fortunately, these days it is so much easier as most menus will usually have healthy options.
 OR, they are more willing to knock something up especially to suit your needs if you ask.